Alone in a Crowd (Oliver Tree album)

-Alone in a Crowd is the third major-label studio album by American singer-songwriter Oliver Tree, released on September 29, 2023, through Atlantic Records.
+Alone in a Crowd is the third major-label studio album by late American singer-songwriter Oliver Tree, released on September 29, 2023, and his final album through Atlantic Records.
 It includes the singles "Miss You", "Bounce", "One & Only", "Essence" and "Fairweather Friends", and features collaborations with Robin Schulz and Super Computer.
 Tree embarked on a world tour from October 2023 in support of the album.

 Background

 A press release stated that the album "explor[es] themes of loneliness, disconnect, and the human experience" and introduces a character named Cornelius Cummings, a fashion designer.

 Track listing

 All tracks are arranged by Oliver Tree.